Here is a timeline for 21st century Britain – the story so far…

 At the general election in May, the Conservative Party win a majority – against the predictions of pollsters.
 Its coalition partners, the Liberal Democrats, lose all except 8 seats.
 UKIP wins nearly 4 million votes, but just 1 seat; and the Scottish National Party wins all but 3 seats in Scotland, becoming third largest party in parliament.

-Queen Elizabeth II became the longest-reigning UK monarch ever, after Queen Victoria who reigned for 63 years and 7 months.
+On 9 September, Queen Elizabeth II became the longest-reigning UK monarch ever, after Queen Victoria who reigned for 63 years and 7 months.

 Outsiders Leicester City Football Club win the Premier League.

 In a national referendum in June, the UK narrowly voted to leave the European Union.
-Prime Minister David Cameron resigns, and is succeeded by former home secretary, Theresa May.
+Prime Minister David Cameron resigned and was succeeded by former home secretary, Theresa May.